firion-jones/COS30015-assignment1/content/03-tool-comparison.md

 ## Comparison Table

-### Hashcat
+## Hashcat

-#### Description

-Hashcat is specifically designed for password-based attacks where:

-Input: Known hash/encrypted data
-Goal: Recover the password/passphrase
-Method: Brute force, dictionary, or hybrid attacks

-**Hashcat excels at:**

-Password hash cracking (300+ algorithms)
-Encrypted file format cracking (where password-protected) Offline authentication token cracking

-**Hashcat cannot do:**

-Break mathematically sound encryption without passwords Attack live network services
-Exploit implementation flaws in cryptographic code

-Research Implications for Your Assignment
-This positioning shows hashcat's specific niche in cybersecurity:
-Strengths:

-Unmatched password recovery capabilities
-Massive algorithm support for password-based schemes GPU-accelerated performance

-**Limitations:**

-Requires pre-existing password-protected material Cannot break properly implemented encryption Offline-only attack tool

-For your tool comparison, this means hashcat complements rather than replaces network-based tools like Hydra.
-While Hydra attacks live authentication services, hashcat attacks captured password hashes or encrypted files offline.
+Hashcat is a specialized tool for password-based attacks, focusing on scenarios where the attacker has access to known hash or encrypted data and aims to recover the original password or passphrase.
+It employs brute force, dictionary, and hybrid attack methods to achieve this goal.
+Hashcat excels at cracking password hashes across more than 450 supported algorithms[@hashcat], recovering passwords for encrypted file formats, and deciphering offline authentication tokens.

+Hashcat is limited to offline password recovery and cannot break mathematically sound encryption without access to passwords, attack live network services, or exploit flaws in cryptographic implementations.
+Its strengths lie in unmatched password recovery capabilities, broad algorithm support, and GPU-accelerated performance, making it a specialized tool for cracking password hashes and encrypted files rather than attacking network protocols or cryptographic weaknesses.

+Rather than replacing network-based tools such as Hydra.
+Hashcat focuses on offline attacks against captured password hashes or encrypted files, while Hydra targets live authentication services by attempting to guess credentials in real time.
+Hashcat operates independently of network access, working in the dark to recover passwords from stored data.
+Once successful, the recovered credentials can be used to access systems without further brute force attempts.

-#### Strengths and Weaknesses
+### Strengths and Weaknesses

   **Strengths:**

   - Unmatched password recovery capabilities
-- Massive algorithm support for password-based schemes
+  - Supports 450+ password hash algorithms
-- GPU-accelerated performance
+  - GPU-accelerated performance for rapid attacks
+  - Effective for encrypted file formats and offline authentication tokens

   **Limitations:**

-- Requires pre-existing password-protected material
+  - Requires access to password-protected material (hashes, encrypted files)
-- Cannot break properly implemented encryption
+  - Cannot break mathematically sound encryption without passwords
-- Offline-only attack tool
-- Public Key Cryptanalysis
-  - RSA
-  - Discrete logarithm
-  - elliptic curve
-- Symmetric encryption
-- Post quantum
-- blockchain
+  - Not suitable for attacking live network services
+  - Does not exploit cryptographic implementation flaws

-#### Use Cases
+### Use Cases

-- Password hashes can be cloned from using a shadow copy of the "Ntds.dit" file. https://blog.netwrix.com/2021/11/30/extracting-password-hashes-from-the-ntds-dit-file/ OR C:\Windows\System32\config\SAM for local users https://www.lsoft.net/posts/what-is-a-sam-file/ OR `/etc/shadow` on linux systems OR any other stored hash values.
+- Cracking password hashes extracted from sources such as Windows "Ntds.dit" or "SAM" files, Linux "/etc/shadow", or other stored hash values supported by Hashcat's extensive algorithm coverage.
-- Regaining lost passwords
+- Recovering lost passwords for encrypted files or authentication tokens
+- Security auditing by testing password strength against known hash sets

 <!-- -------------------------------------------------------------------------------------------- -->